scionproto-contrib/jpan/README.md

 ### WARNING - Dispatcher
 JPAN connects directly to SCION **without dispatcher**.

-Currently (April 2024), the SCION system uses a "dispatcher" (a process that runs on endhosts, listens on a fixed port (30041) and forwards any incoming SCION packets, after stripping the SCION header, to local application).
+Currently, the SCION system uses a "dispatcher" (a process that runs on endhosts, listens on a fixed port (30041) and forwards any incoming SCION packets, after stripping the SCION header, to local application).